odoo/paper-muncher/meta/site/protocol.md

 ### 3.2 HttpPipe Response

 The server responds to the GET request, typically returning an HTML page or other resource content.
-A valid HTTPipe response might look like:
+A valid "HTTP over pipe" response might look like:

 ```
 HTTPIPE/1 200